datavorous/GrudgePixel/README.md

 **Minimal Bloat**: Many pixel art editors come with a plethora of features that can make them cumbersome.
 GrudgePixel avoids this by providing only the essential tools needed for pixel art creation, ensuring a faster and more enjoyable user experience.

 > [!TIP]
-> Don't overthink about what to make or what colours to choose, just start creating!
+> Don't overthink about what to make or what colours to choose, just start creating!<br>
+> Use our [Photo Enhancer](Enhancer_GUI.py) for editing your pixel art!
+It supports resizing without quality loss, dithering and colour pallete optimizations.

 ## Download